Indiana attorney general reprimanded for comments on doctor who provided rape victim's abortion

 The opinion said Rokita violated two rules of professional conduct by making an “extrajudicial statement that had a substantial likelihood of materially prejudicing an adjudicative proceeding and had no substantial purpose other than to embarrass or burden the physician.”

 Rokita admitted to the two violations, and the commission dismissed a third charge, according to the opinion.
-The court issued a public reprimand and fined Rokita $250.
+The court issued a public reprimand and ordered Rokita to pay $250 for court proceedings to the clerk of the Indiana Supreme Court.

 Rokita denied violating confidentiality in a written statement responding to the court's opinion.

-Note: This story was first published on Nov.
-2, 2023.
-It was updated on Nov.
-3, 2023, to correct that Rokita paid $250 for court proceedings to the clerk of the Indiana Supreme Court.
-The payment was not a fine.